Mohammadh-Mahmoudi/Mohammadh-Mahmoudi/README.md

 ## 🧑‍💻 About Me
-- 🎓 Bachelor's degree in Computer Engineering
+-  Bachelor's degree in Computer Engineering
-- 🔧 Focused on Embedded Systems, IoT, and low-level programming
+-  Focused on Embedded Systems, IoT, and low-level programming
-- 🚀 Experienced with ESP32, NodeMCU, and Arduino-based IoT projects
+-  Experienced with ESP32, NodeMCU, and Arduino-based IoT projects
-- 📡 Interested in signal processing, microcontrollers, and communication interfaces
+-  Interested in signal processing, microcontrollers
-- 📘 Currently learning STM32 development and advanced firmware design

----

-## ✈️ Current Project: ADS-B Transceiver System
-Developing firmware for an ADS-B (Automatic Dependent Surveillance–Broadcast) receiver and transmitter system using STM32 microcontrollers for Viratak company.
-Focused on communication interfaces, embedded processing, and real-time data handling.

----

-## 🛠 Skills

-### **Embedded Systems**
+## 📌 Currently I'm working on:
-- STM32 (ARM Cortex-M family)
+- Learning STM32 Development
-- C / C++
-- UART / SPI / I2C / Ethernet
-- Embedded TCP/UDP server implementation
-- Low-level firmware development

-### **IoT Development**
-- ESP32 / NodeMCU
-- Arduino IDE
-- Blynk

-### **Tools**
-- CLion
-- STM32CubeMX
-- STM32CubeIDE
-- Git & GitHub
+- FPGA Development & Digital Systems
+- Working on a project about ADS-B Transceiver System for **Viratak Company**

 ---